issosnj/isso-donation-kiosk/README.md

-# ISSO Donation Kiosk System
+a# ISSO Donation Kiosk System

 A modern, multi-tenant donation kiosk system for temples with Square payment integration.
 Features a NestJS backend, Next.js admin portal, and native iOS kiosk app.